tmlr-group/DAD/README.md

 ### License and Contributing
 - This README is formatted based on [the NeurIPS guideline](https://github.com/paperswithcode/releasing-research-code).
-- Feel free to post any issues via Github.
+- Feel free to post any issues via GitHub.